wongtiongkiat/cheatsheets/Postgres for Data Architect/chapter_2.md

 * Check on the book for knowing how to check size of blocks/pages

 * It is the job of checkpointer process to write dirty buffers (changes to the data that are not written to the data files) into the data file.
 When a checkpoint happen all dirty pages are written to tables and index files.
-WAL log is applied up to this checkpoint**.
+WAL log is applied up to this checkpoint.

 ![pgdata_directories_pages.jpg](pgdata_directories_pages.jpg)